egres1982/data-engineering-for-aws-immersion-day/README.md

 ## Plan for the Future
 In this final part of this lab, we will compare different strategies for maintaining more recent or *HOT* data within Redshift direct-attached storage, and keeping older *COLD* data in S3 by performing the following steps:
 * Allow for trailing 5 quarters reporting by adding the Q4 2015 data to Redshift DAS:
-	* Anticipating that we’ll want to ”age-off” the oldest quarter on a 3 month basis, architect your DAS table to make this easy to maintain and query.
+	* Anticipating that we’ll want to ”age-off” the oldest quarter on a 3-month basis, architect your DAS table to make this easy to maintain and query.
 	* Adjust your Redshift Spectrum table to exclude the Q4 2015 data.
 * Develop and execute a plan to move the Q4 2015 data to S3.
 	* What are the discrete steps to be performed?
 	* What extra-Redshift functionality must be leveraged?
 	* Simulating the extra-Redshift steps with the existing Parquet data, age-off the Q4 2015 data from Redshift DAS 	and perform any needed steps to maintain a single version of the truth.

 * There are several options to accomplish this goal.
-Anticipating that we’ll want to ”age-off” the oldest quarter on a 3 month basis, architect your DAS table to make this easy to maintain and query.
+Anticipating that we’ll want to ”age-off” the oldest quarter on a 3-month basis, architect your DAS table to make this easy to maintain and query.
 How about something like this?

 ````
 CREATE OR REPLACE VIEW adb305_view_NYTaxiRides AS